sobolevn/git-secret/man/man1/git-secret-reveal.1.md

 public keys which were used in the encryption (i.e., one of the public keys in the `git-secret` repo's keychain.)

-Under the hood, this uses the `gpg --decrypt` command.
+Under the hood, this uses the `gpg --decrypt` command and the user's secret key (typically from their home directory) to _decrypt_ files.

 ## OPTIONS